The Marian Helpers’ Columbarium

 6. Are there other costs for inurnment in the Columbarium?

-The simple answer is “no,” however there are costs for funeral home services and for a funeral.
+The simple answer is “no,” however there are separate costs for funeral home services and for a funeral.

 7. What funeral rites are celebrated when a person is cremated and inurned?